spences10/scottspence.com/posts/2020/12/09/gui-with-wsl/index.md

 ```

 That lists out what I have installed, see that Debian is version 1,
-I'll use the `wsl` command in Powershell to set it to version 2, it'll
+I'll use the `wsl` command in PowerShell to set it to version 2, it'll
 show some output and let you know when it's done it's thing:

 ```bash